Setono/SyliusKlaviyoPlugin/README.md

 [![Code Coverage][ico-code-coverage]][link-code-coverage]

 [Setono](https://setono.com) have made a bunch of [plugins for Sylius](https://github.com/Setono), and we have some guidelines which we try to follow when developing plugins.
-These guidelines are used in this repository and it gives you a very solid base when developing plugins.
+These guidelines are used in this repository, and it gives you a very solid base when developing plugins.

 Enjoy!

 ## Quickstart

-1. Run `composer create-project setono/sylius-klaviyo-plugin:dev-master ProjectName`.
+1. Run `composer create-project --prefer-source --no-install --remove-vcs setono/sylius-klaviyo-plugin:dev-master ProjectName` or just click the `Use this template` button at the right corner of this repository.
+2. Run `cd ProjectName && composer install`

-2. From the plugin skeleton root directory, run the following commands:
+3. From the plugin skeleton root directory, run the following commands:

     ```bash
     $ php init